aa2510759/My-Portfolio/README.md

 ## Melody Player

-### I developed a melody player with an LCD UI that was written in C. I implemented embedded programming principles such as a state machine to handle continuious user input.
+### I developed a melody player with an LCD UI that was written in C. I implemented embedded programming principles such as a state machines to handle continuious user input.
 ![video screen shot](https://github.com/aa2510759/My-Portfolio/assets/28612170/5a1811f0-de63-41ec-a70e-eabdbe067025)
 <br/>
 [Melody player video demo](https://www.youtube.com/watch?v=A4fi2tVMfPc)